sajeetharan/SajeeWeb/blog/2020/04/2020-04-03-great-to-be-the-winner-of-the-mvp-community-quiz/index.md

 ---
-title: "Great to be the Winner of the MVP Community Quiz"
+title: Great to be the Winner of the MVP Community Quiz
-utcDate: "2020-04-03"
+Date: '2020-04-03'
 categories:
-  - "azure"
+  - azure
 tags:
-  - "community"
+  - community
-  - "microsoft"
+  - microsoft
-  - "mvp"
+  - mvp
-  - "quize"
+  - quize
-  - "winner"
+  - winner
-coverImage: "bg.jpg"
+coverImage: bg.jpg
+utcDate: '2025-04-24T09:52:37.777Z'
 ---

 The online [MVP Community Quiz](https://www.isidorakatanic.com/post/mvp-community-quiz) is an online quize program by [Isidora Katanic](https://twitter.com/isidorakatanic), who is the organizer of the famous community events such as Experts Live Europe and Experts Live Switzerland.